 “We don’t know that,” Vasher said.
 “Not for certain.
 Plus, who is to say that my will is best?”

-You are, Nightblood said.
+It is, Nightblood said.
 Let’s go.
 Let’s kill him.
 You told me war is bad.
 He will start a war.
 He’s evil.
 Let’s kill him.
 Let’s kill him.

 The sword was getting excited, and Vasher could feel it--feel the danger in its blade, the twisted power of Breaths that had been pulled from a living host and shoved into something unnatural.
-Something too alien.
-He could almost feel them breathing out, corrupted, twisting in the wind.
+He could almost feel them breathing out, black and corrupted, twisting in the wind.

-Drawing him forward.
+Drawing him toward Lightsong.
 Pushing him onward.

-“No,” Vasher said, standing.
+“No,” Vasher said.

 Nightblood sighed.
 You locked me in a closet, he reminded.
 You should apologize.

-“I’m not going to apologize by killing someone who may not deserve it.”
+“I’m not going to apologize by killing someone.”

 Just throw me in there, Nightblood said.
 If he’s evil, he’ll kill those around him, then kill himself.
 Then you can know.

 This gave Vasher pause.
 Colors, he thought.
-The sword seemed to be getting more subtle each year, though he knew he was just seeing things.
+The sword seemed to be getting more subtle each year, though Vasher knew he was just seeing things.
 Awakened objects didn’t change or grow, they simply were what they were.

 Still, it was a good argument.